 - Keep car windows closed when traveling.

-- Take vacations in areas where pollen is not as prevalent - such as the ocean.
+- Take a vacation to an area where pollen is not as prevalent - such as to the ocean.

-- Minimize your child's time spent outdoors when the pollen count is high.
+- Don't spend much time outdoors when the pollen count is high.

-- Do not hang your child's bedding or clothing outside to dry.
+- Don't hang bedding or clothing outside to dry.